 This rise in connectivity has come with various benefits, such as a deeper sense of communication and stronger long-distance relationships.
 However, constantly being plugged in doesn’t come without its own set of risks, too.
 The ease with which you can message someone new and forge a connection with them makes the pull of social media stronger than ever.

-Temptation has been around since the beginning of time, but our constantly connected society presents an entirely new set of temptations.
-What started out as an innocent message could quickly evolve into a full-fledged affair, even if neither party is aware of it.
-This is where the lines begin to blur, and where victims of cheating find themselves wondering whether they should be suspicious of their S.O.’s behavior.
+On the other hand, what starts out as an innocent message could quickly evolve into a full-fledged affair, even if neither party is aware of it.
+This is where the lines begin to blur.

 Because infidelity is less concrete in the world of social media, those who engage in it have a false sense of security.
 This encourages more people to wander outside the lines of what’s considered acceptable within their relationship.